 With tension force found, the answer to the problem is 351.1 N, that is, this amount of force should be applied to the rope in order to move the box up the incline.

-In a similar way, most of the physics or engineering problems can be simplified, visualized, and solved by drawing a free body diagram of the problem.
-If there is more than one object then a free body diagram of each object can be generated.
+In a similar way, most physics or engineering problems can be simplified, visualized, and solved by drawing a free-body diagram of the problem.
+If there is more than one object then a free-body diagram of each object can be generated.

 One thought on “Free Body Diagram: Definition, Purpose, Examples, Steps [With PDF]”